 So far, we analyzed the dynamic development of the venture with an essentially binary information structure.
-Either the project progressed and in consequence the future prospect improved, or the venture failed and the funding was terminated.
-In this final extension we would like to accommodate interim learning while the project is carried out.
-In particular, we are interested in learning during the project in the sense that the progress of the project uncovers information that may change the expectation about the future probabilities of failure and success.
-This interim arrival of information is naturally of interest as the current development may also give rise to additional information about the future likelihood of success.
+Either the project progresses and in consequence its prospect improve, or the venture fails and the funding is terminated.
+In this final extension we accommodate interim learning while the project is developed.
+In particular, we consider learning during the project in the sense that the progress of the project uncovers information that may change the expectation about the future failure probabilities (or equivalently about the final value in the event of success).
+The interim arrival of information is interesting as the current development may give rise to additional information about the expected future risk and value of the project.
 Consequently, we shall extend the basic model to accommodate the arrival of new information about the likelihood of success.
-More specifically, we shall assume that the venture starts with a given probability of failure $\lambda > 0$.
-At a random time, the current probability of failure λ is replaced by a new failure probability, which can be either lower or higher than the current failure probability λ , wit $\lambda_l < \lambda < \lambda_h$.
-We shall assume that the expected failure probability is equal to the current failure probability, or
+More specifically, we assume that the venture starts with a given failure rate $\lambda > 0$ .
+At a random time, the current failure rate $\lambda$ is replaced by a new failure rate, which can be either lower or higher than the current failure rate $\lambda$ , wit $\lambda_l < \lambda < \lambda_h$ .
+We shall assume that the expected true failure rate is equal to the current failure rate, or